rainbrot/js-smartbook-solver/README.md

 ![inspect](https://github.com/rainbrot/js-smartbook-solver/blob/main/inspect.png?raw=true)

 The part of the link between "smart-factory" and "smart-package" is your course id.
 In my case, this is **cf3ce96e-01d5-4dad-a6cb-f9596a0b5219**.
+If you're in the same 9th grade physics course as me, you can just use the same one.

 ![link](https://github.com/rainbrot/js-smartbook-solver/blob/main/link.png?raw=true)